vhelsings/mortal-shrine/README.md

 I think being upfront about AI assistance in creative/coding projects is the right call.
 Claude handled the scaffolding and a lot of the CSS detail work (color variables, the table layout, the health bars, the gothic styling).
 The content, the choices, and whatever personality this page has are mine.

 If you want to build something similar, [Claude](https://claude.ai) is genuinely good at this kind of specific, vibes-driven frontend work.
 Describe the aesthetic clearly and it'll get you most of the way there.
+It may take a bit of "prompt engineering", but, from my attempts, Claude provides a better output.

 ---